Casey Mears: Chip Ganassi Racing (2003–06)

 Mears came close to quite a lot of victories during this period.
 He led late in the 2004 Sirius at the Glen but got passed with twelve laps to go and finished fourth.
-At Homestead in 2005, Mears controlled the final 100 laps of the Ford 400, but after a yellow flag (with nineteen laps to go) erased his 28-second lead, Mears had to make a pit stop, thus forfeiting the lead and with it, the win.
+At Homestead in 2005, Mears controlled the final 100 laps of the Ford 400, but after a yellow flag with sixteen laps to go erased his one second lead, Mears had to make a pit stop, thus forfeiting the lead and with it, the win.

 During the 2005 season, it was announced Mears would move to a separate car for Ganassi with Home123 sponsorship, with the No. 41 to be piloted by Reed Sorenson.
 The Home123 sponsorship fell through, and he instead moved to the No. 42 Texaco/Havoline Dodge for Ganassi, replacing the departing Jamie McMurray.